zcrayman/tut-data/3/README.ftl.md

-# Step 3: Storing Order Data Using Java Persistence API (JPA)
+## Step 3: Storing Order Data Using the Java Persistence API (JPA)

 Your next task for the Yummy Noodle Bar persistence project is to store Order data.
-Yummy Noodle Bar has decided to use PostgreSQL to store this data, a freely available, robust, relational database.
+Yummy Noodle Bar has decided to use [PostgreSQL](http://www.postgresql.org) to store this data, a freely available, robust, relational database.

-Continuing from the [last section](../2/), we will work within the Persistence domain.
+Continuing from the [last section](../2/), your focus will be on developing components within the Persistence domain.

-In that domain we have a representation of an Order, `com.yummynoodle.persistence.domain.Order`, that we can optimise for persistence without affecting the rest of the application.
+In that domain you have a component that represents an Order, `com.yummynoodle.persistence.domain.Order` that you can optimise for persistence without affecting the rest of your application.

 There is an event handler, `OrderPersistenceEventHandler`, that exchanges events between the application core and the repository `OrdersRepository`.
 The repository's responsibility is to persist and retrieve Order data for the rest of the application.

-You will implement `OrdersRepository` using Spring Data JPA and integrate this with the `OrderPersistenceEventHandler`
+You will implement `OrdersRepository` using Spring Data JPA and integrate this with the `OrderPersistenceEventHandler`.

+### A Word on JPA

-JPA is the Java standard for accessing relational databases, including PostgreSQL.
-It provides an API to map Java Objects to relational concepts and comes with a rich vocabulary for querying across these objects, transparently translating to SQL (most of the time).
+[JPA](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html) is the standard Java mechanism for working with relational databases.
+JPA provides an API to map Java Objects to relational concepts and comes with a rich vocabulary for querying across these objects, transparently translating to SQL (most of the time).

-Since JPA is a standard, there are many implementations, referred to as JPA *Providers*.
+Since JPA is a standard there are many implementations referred to as JPA *Providers*.

-For this tutorial, you will use Spring Data JPA along with Hibernate as the JPA provider.
+For this tutorial, you will use [Spring Data JPA](http://projects.spring.io/spring-data-jpa/) along with [Hibernate](http://www.hibernate.org) as the JPA provider.

-## Using H2 as an in memory database for testing
+## Using H2 as an in memory database for Testing

 PostgreSQL is a fully functional database that is suitable for production.
 However for testing, a lighter, embedded database is suitable.
-You will use H2 for development purposes during this tutorial.

-This allows the easy creation and destruction of database instances in a lifecycle controlled by a test.
+You will use [H2](http://www.h2database.com) for development purposes during this tutorial.
+H2 allows the easy creation and destruction of database instances in a lifecycle controlled by a test.

 The JPA standard provides enough of an abstraction that you may use different databases in production and development.

-It is recommended to test application integration with the production database in addition to the interaction tests run against H2.
-This would be part of the minimal set of acceptance or 'smoke' tests.
+We recommend to test application integration with the production database in addition to the interaction tests run against H2.
+This would normally be part of your minimal set of acceptance or 'smoke' tests.

-## Import Spring Data JPA
+## Importing Spring Data JPA

 Import Spring Data JPA and the Hibernate JPA Provider into your project, adding it to the build.gradle 's list of dependencies: